TheSignPainter98/vex/docs/src/how-to-guides/how-to-search-child-nodes.md

     ```
 3. Move to where the matching child is required.
 4. Call the `find_all_children` function, passing the node whose children are to be searched and a function or lambda which takes a node returns whether to include it in the output.
-    For example, to find all child `let_declaration` nodes, use the following—
+    For example, to find all child `let_declaration` nodes, use the following---
     ```python
     find_all_children(
         node_to_search,